taylormcknight/mcknightlabs/_posts/tech-design/2017-03-05-management.md

 ---
 layout: article
 title: Become a better manager
 description: This post captures my evolution as a manager from Nov.
 2014 – March 2017.
+When I first became a manager, it was out of necessity.
+I needed help.
+At the time, I was the only designer at Industry Dive, a B2B media rocket ship, and the projects were hitting my inbox faster than I could read the requests.
+So I made my first hire, and my quality of life improved.
+Then I started to grow.
+The transactional perspective with which I began slowly shifted to one focused more on individual and team development.
-category: tech
+category: tech-design
 topics: management
+image: /media/img/posts/tech-design/2017-03-05-management/coffee-checkin.jpg
 og_title: Become a better manager
 og_description: This post captures my evolution as a manager from Nov.
 2014 – March 2017.
-og_image: /media/img/goals/2018-02-05-startupjob/id-dupont.jpg
+og_image: /media/img/posts/tech-design/2017-03-05-management/coffee-checkin.jpgid-dupont.jpg
 og_type: website
 ---